yonas44/math_magicians/README.md

 > Describe your project in 1 or 2 sentences.

 **Math Magicians** is a project which is created using create-react-app boiler template.
-For this project I am trying to build a calculator which will perform mathimatical operations by taking input from a user.
+For this project I am trying to build a calculator which will perform mathematical operations by taking input from a user.

 ## 🛠 Built With <a name="built-with"></a>